udexon/Phoom/Why_Phos_Metashellet.md

 The roles of free software programmers play on education in computer programming in the past few decades.
 Bottlenecks.
 How to overcome?

+Phos one word at a time does not make sense without XidWeb enabling commercialization of Cloudless Computing.

 This article is targeted at both senior and novice developers:
 - Senior can help develop upstream of Phoom.
 - Junior can learn downstream, then develop upstream.